ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 The format for these reports is defined in Appendix A.

-DMARC Aggregate Reports MUST contain three primary sections; one consisting of descriptive information (with two subsections), and the other a set of IP-focused row-based data.
-Each report MUST contain data for only one Author Domain.
+DMARC Aggregate Reports MUST contain two primary sections; one consisting of descriptive information (with two subsections), and the other a set of IP-focused row-based data.
+Each report MUST contain data for only one Policy Domain.
 A single report MUST contain data for one policy configuration.
 If multiple configurations were observed during a single reporting period, a reporting entity MAY choose to send multiple reports, otherwise the reporting entity SHOULD note only the final configuration observed during the period.
 See below for further information.

-The informative section MUST contain two sub-sections.
+The informative section MUST contain two subsections.
 One will be the metadata section which MUST contain the fields related to `org_name`, `email`, `report_id`, and `date_range`.
 Optional fields MAY include `extra_contact_info`, an `error` field.
-The `date_range` section which will note `begin` and `end` values as epoch timestamps.
-The other sub-section will be the `policy_published`, and record the policy configuration observed by the receiving system.
+The `date_range` field which will contain `begin` and `end` fields as epoch timestamps.
+The other subsection will be the `policy_published`, and record the policy configuration observed by the receiving system.
 Mandatory fields are `domain`, `p`, `sp`.
 Optional fields are `fo`, `adkim`, `aspf`, `testing`, and `discovery_method`.
 There